Misconceptions About Canola Oil

 When I first began selling soap years ago, I decided I needed to start using more exciting (and expensive) oils that I believed would appeal to customers.
 But, the quality of the soaps was not as good--so I returned to my roots.

-I hope this article has helped to clear up some concerns about the Canola Oil we use at Chagrin Valley Soap!
+I hope this article has helped to clear up any concerns about the Canola Oil we use at Chagrin Valley Soap!